Higher-order Hermite numbers: Properties and applications to evolution problems: Concluding remarks

-In this article, we have outlined the usage of Hermite Numbers in umbral form and studied extension of the method to Super-Gaussian and to new forms of integral transforms.
-This last aspect will be developed in a forthcoming article to the study of super-Gaussian beams in optics \cite{BLMT,Gori}.
+We have also outlined the usage of Hermite numbers in umbral form and studied extension of the method to super-Gaussian and to new forms of integral transforms.
+This last aspect will be developed in a forthcoming article to the study of super-Gaussian beams in optics \cite{BLMT,Gori}.\\